-Animal agriculture is responsible for at least 14.5 percent — and, according to some studies, as much as 51 percent — of human-induced global greenhouse gas emissions.
+Animal agriculture is responsible for at least 14.5 percent of human-induced global greenhouse gas emissions.
 In the United States cattle emit about 5.5 million metric tons of methane — a greenhouse gas 25 times more potent than carbon dioxide — accounting for 20 percent of the country’s methane emissions .

 In addition to the astounding levels of emissions that come from the feeding, digestion and transportation involved in raising livestock, the staggering amount of land used for feed crops and grazing multiplies the carbon hoofprint of meat consumption.

 Global warming presents the gravest threat to life on Earth.
 Meat production is a major contributor to the rising temperatures that are further altering or eliminating habitat, reducing food sources, and causing drought beyond the immediate demands of raising livestock.

 In the United States, 80 percent of agricultural land is used for raising animals and feed crops.
 That’s almost half the land mass of the lower 48 states dedicated to feeding the nation’s taste for beef, chicken and pork .
 More than half of the grain grown in the country goes toward feeding livestock, and nearly half of the water used goes toward meat production .
 Check out this interactive map to learn more.